LightTag/user_guide/source/index.rst

 ===============================================

 LightTag makes it easy to annotate text with a large team.
+It provides everything for you to execute on

+   "I want *n* annotaotrs to annotate :ref:`dataset` A with :ref:`tags<tag>` from :ref:`schema` B"

 .. toctree::
+   :maxdepth: 1
    :caption: Contents:

    What is LightTag anyway <what_and_why/index>